Charlevoix Historical Society Events Calendar

 Ms. McLain will talk about her newest book, “Love and Ruin,” a novelization of Hemingway’s stormy relationship to his third wife, Martha Gellhorn, a fiercely independent and ambitious young woman who would become one of the greatest war correspondents of the 20th century.

-In keeping with places of significance to Hemingway and Gellhorn, Spanish and Cuban themed hors d’oeuvres and drinks will be served.
+In keeping with places of significance to Hemingway and Gelhorn, Spanish and Cuban themed hors d’oeuvres and drinks will be served.
 Tickets: $85 per person, or $140 per couple, both of which include one copy of the new book.
 Ms. McClain will sign books and interact with attendees.
-Event sponsor level: $300.
-Watch for further details or call the Society to inquire.
+Event sponsor level: $300, which comes with premium reserved seating.
+Call the Society for more information.

 Tuesday, August 7, 7:00pm Train Depot, 307 Chicago Avenue